wadetandy/vue-svg-icon-loader/README.md

 # Vue SVG Icon Loader for webpack

-This is a webpack loader that turns SVG icons directly importable vuejs components.
+This is a webpack loader that turns SVG icons into directly-importable vuejs components.
 You can import these and use them directly in your Vue applications:

 ```vue